Disclosure: When you purchase a service or a product through our links, we may earn a commission. Read more...

 Set Up Your Domain in A2 Hosting Client Area

 I know you noticed I have one domain already set up.
 Talking from experience, registering a new domain is more of a straightforward process than solving a Sudoku, even if you type with your feet.
 Try not to do that though.

 You can work it out with two options:

 Registering a New Domain during A2 Hosting Setup

 Proceed with the registration step if you don’t have one to transfer yet.

 Simply fill in your domain name and click “Register”.
 Awesome, but how should I name my website?
-Don’t worry; I created a very good article (#humble) to help you on How to Choose (the PROPER) Domain Name.
+Don’t worry; I created a very good article (#humble) to help you on How to Choose a (the PROPER) Domain Name.
 I recommend you to take a peek before proceeding.